Cyclone Ulli: United Kingdom and Ireland

 Prior to the passage of Ulli, many parts of the UK saw heavy squally downpours on January 2.
 On January 3, the Kingston, Erskine, Tay and Forth bridges were closed due to high winds.
 Major travel disruption which resulted in many bus, rail and ferry services being withdrawn.
 Winds gusted to 102 mph in Edinburgh and 105 mph in Malin Head.
 Wind gusts were higher in Great Dun Fell in the North Pennines, where winds gusted to 106 mph.
 The storm hit Scotland during a public holiday which helped reduced the number of people travelling about.
 A man was killed in Kent after an oak tree fell on his car, while another man was killed after being injured on board a tanker in the English Channel.
 A man was later reported missing in Scotland.

-Ten-thousand people were left without power in Northern Ireland due to the storm.
+10,000 people were left without power in Northern Ireland due to the storm.
 While in Scotland approximately 140,000 homes were left without power, by 5 January the number had dropped to around 10,000.
 During the course of the storm over 488 weather-related incidents were reported in Strathclyde area, with 170 being reported in the Lothians, and Fife having more than a 100 reports.

 A tornado, which uprooted trees and damaged roofs, touched down in Hainault, London later in the day.
 Another tornado was reported about 30 minutes later in Clacton-on-Sea.
 Epsom Downs Racecourse was evacuated after sustaining partial damage to the roof of the grandstand.
 Over 90 severe wind gust reports were submitted to the European Severe Weather Database.
 Torrential downpours affected parts of southern England and into France.
 The Met Office were also criticized because of the late upgrade from amber to red warnings in the Central Belt.
-The Scottish Environmental Protection Agency (SEPA) also issued 10 flood warnings and 12 flood alerts for Scotland.
+The Scottish Environment Protection Agency (SEPA) also issued 10 flood warnings and 12 flood alerts for Scotland.